 There is always a reason to pay, and it’s simple – organizations need their files back.
 They pay because they feel they have no choice.
 Whether you choose to pay the ransom really comes down to straightforward business calculations.

-Our advice is that in most cases organizations should not pay the ransom, for all the reasons we’ve covered here and more.
-But, there are instances where ransomware can hit so hard that the business is at serious financial and reputational risk if the data remains unrecovered.
+Our view on the big question of ‘should you pay the ransom for ransomware?’ is — no. In most cases, organizations should not pay the ransom, for all the reasons we’ve covered here and more.
+However, we understand that there are instances where ransomware can hit so hard that the business is at serious financial and reputational risk if the data remains unrecovered.
 Pay or don’t pay – both versions of events are highly undesirable, so the best choice to make in the short term is to really focus on your security infrastructure to greatly reduce the chances of such an attack.

 If you have been hit by ransomware, check out our recent guide on how to recover from a ransomware attack.